Curious about how the RenewalWorks process works? Here’s a quick look at it from beginning to end (which is also a beginning).

 Step 6 Workshops begin two to three weeks after the Inventory closes.
 Each session begins and ends with prayer and reflection and builds on the work of the previous sessions.
 Facilitator and Participant guides will walk the team through each workshop.
 Here’s a quick look at the four workshops:

-- Workshop 1: Where are we now?
+- Workshop 1: Where have we been?

 The main topic for discussion is spiritual growth.
 Workshop exercises help team members reflect on the dynamic nature of their own faith and the role played by their church and clergy in supporting and encouraging spiritual growth.